Part Exchange of your House – How it Works

 The Guardian claims that house builders “are typically vague” about how a purchase price is worked out.

-The article advises that sellers should check how much their home is worth themselves, before agreeing a part-exchange contract.
-So, it would be worth getting a least one independent valuation for your house before entering a part exchange scheme.
+The article also advises that sellers should check how much their home is worth themselves, before agreeing a part-exchange contract.
+So, it would be worth getting a least one independent valuation for your house before entering into a part exchange scheme.
+You could do this by simply arranging for a local estate agent to visit your home.
+If you do plan on doing this think about letting the agent know why you want the valuation as they may want to make a small charge and in doing so be more than prepared to provide more background detail in writing.

-Developers and house holders won’t buy every property for their part exchange schemes, either.
+Developers won’t buy every property just to suit their part exchange scheme and increase overall sales.
 Certain types of homes are typically excluded from the schemes – more details are below.

-The full article on part exchange schemes by What House? can be read by clicking here.
+The full article on part exchange schemes by What House? can be read here.

 Also remember with these schemes you can only part exchange your home against a brand new, new-build property.

-Owning a completely new property can have its advantages.
-But you will have less choice of properties to buy than if you were choosing from the wider housing market.
+Owning a completely new property can have its advantages and disadvantages.
+Often you will have less choice of properties to buy than if you were choosing from the wider housing market.
+And new build homes typically have far smaller gardens and rooms than other older homes.

 How do I qualify for Part Exchange schemes?

-To be able to take part, your current property must be in a good condition.
-Developers want to take properties they can sell on quickly in part exchange.
+To be able to take part, more often than not, your current property must be in good condition.
+Developers want to take properties they can sell on quickly.
+They will be looking to relaise their profit as quickly as possible so they can maintain strong cashflows to move forwards.

-One leading developer will only offer part exchange when the house you trade in is no more than 70% of the selling price of the plot of land being bought.
+As an example, some developers will only offer part exchange when the house you trade in is worth no more than 70% of the selling price of the plot of land being bought.

 Again, remember to check the detailed requirements in terms of the value of the home you are purchasing with each new house developer.